Marcus Keene

-Marcus Johnny Rashaan Keene (born May 6, 1995) is an American basketball player for SIG Strasbourg of the French LNB Pro A. He gained national prominence in 2016–17 season as a redshirt junior while at Central Michigan University, having been profiled by Sports Illustrated, the NCAA, and ESPN because of his prolific scoring ability.
+Marcus Johnny Rashaan Keene (born May 6, 1995) is an American professional basketball player for SIG Strasbourg of the French LNB Pro A.

+He gained national prominence in 2016–17 season as a redshirt junior while at Central Michigan University, having been profiled by Sports Illustrated, the NCAA, and ESPN because of his prolific scoring ability.
 Keene is a 5'9" point guard who averaged 30.0 points per game his junior year at Central Michigan, the highest average in NCAA Division I men's basketball that season.

 High school career

 Keene born in a military hospital in Germany, where his parents were serving in the Air Force.
 Keene attended Earl Warren High School in San Antonio, Texas, where scored over 1,600 points in his career and graduated as the school's all-time leading scorer.
 During Keene's sophomore and junior years combined he scored 781 points, and in his senior season alone he scored 869.
 Keene's junior year saw him get named to the all-state, all-city, and Super-City Team.
 In Keene's senior season, he averaged 25 points, four rebounds, and four assists per game.
 He only had one Division I scholarship offer heading into his senior year, Youngstown State, which he accepted.